Alluxio/alluxio/cpp/README.md

 cmake ../
 make
 ```
-- You will get a static link library libfilesystem.a, a shared link library
+- You will get a static link library `libfilesystem.a`, a shared link library
 libsharedfilesystem.so in cpp/build/src and an execuable file FileSystemTest in
 cpp/bin, you can link .a or .so file to your own cpp project. when calling
 alluxio cpp API, you need to add .h file to your file